jeffnyman/data_builder/README.md

 data = testing.data_about('stars/epsilon eridani')
 ```

 When DataBuilder sees this kind of construct, it will take the first part (before the /) as a filename and the second part as the key to look up in that file.
-So the above command would look for a file called `stars.yml` in the data path provided and then grab the data from the key entry labeled "epislon eridani".
+So the above command would look for a file called `stars.yml` in the data path provided (in this case, the default of `data`) and then grab the data from the key entry labeled "epislon eridani".

 ### Aliases